Mobile marketing is becoming more important as smartphones replace desktop computers for online browsing.

 Hopefully, this tutorial has shown you a number of ways you can grow your business, engage your audience and drive more visitors to your website, Facebook pages, YouTube videos, special offer pages, or anywhere else you want to send visitors, prospects or customers to using QR codes.

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the products and services offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been certified, reviewed, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.
+This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.

-Did you find this tutorial useful?
-If so, please share this page with others using the share buttons below.
+Was this tutorial useful?
+Please feel free to share this post with other blog owners using the share buttons below.